next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 **Plugins**

-Copy-tex extension for KaTeX modifes the copy/paste behavior in any browser supporting the Clipboard API so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
+Copy-tex extension for KaTeX modifies the copy/paste behavior in any browser supporting the Clipboard API so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
 More information: [Copy-tex extension](https://github.com/KaTeX/KaTeX/tree/master/contrib/copy-tex).

 ```yml NexT config file
 math: